dssg/bikeshare/README.md

 Bikeshare repo

-The data is based off of Divy Data, in minute by minute snapshots.
+The data is based off of BIXI Data, in minute by minute snapshots.

-**There are two Divy systems, DivyV1 (Boston, Washington DC & Minneapolis) and DivyV2 (Chicago and New York City)**
+**There are two BIXI systems, BIXIV1 (Boston, Washington DC & Minneapolis) and BIXIV2 (Chicago and New York City)**

-###Schema, DivyV1
+###Schema, BIXIV1

 * Indiv
 	* tfl_id